obsidian-level-maker/Obsidian/README.md

 A brief summary of changes:

+ZDBSP as a node builder for modern ports.
+GLBSP will still remain as an option.

+64-bit seeds and random numbers for 64-bit builds.

 Lua upgraded to 5.4.x.
 Lua scripts from previous versions of Oblige/ObAddon will be incompatible without conversion.

 Patch by Simon-v for searching for .pk3 addons in both the install and user's home directories (https://github.com/dashodanger/Oblige/pull/1)